niemasd/How-to-Teach-Online/teach_online/modalities.md

 While it might seem strange for a resource titled *How to Teach Online* to begin with a discussion about fully in-person instruction, we wanted to start things off with what is typically the most "traditional" modality of instruction that readers might be most familiar with.
 In a fully in-person class,
-all core instruction occurs in physically within the classroom.
+all core instruction occurs physically within the classroom.
 By definition, fully in-person instruction is synchronous: the instructor and the students physically meet at a lecture hall or classroom, and the core instruction occurs synchronously during this in-person meeting time.
-Of course, instructors of a fully in-person course can choose to include some component of asynchronous learning, such as having students read/watch materials and solve problems asynchronously before class in a {term}`Flipped Classroom` framework {cite:p}`bishop_flipped_2013,akcayir_flipped_2018,compeau_establishing_2019`, but the core instructor-to-student interactions still occur synchronously in-person during class time.
+Of course, instructors of a fully in-person course can choose to include some amount of asynchronous learning, such as having students read/watch materials and solve problems asynchronously before class in a {term}`Flipped Classroom` framework {cite:p}`bishop_flipped_2013,akcayir_flipped_2018,compeau_establishing_2019`, but the core instructor-to-student interactions still occur synchronously in-person during class time.